iabhinav15/vidyalai-task/README.md

 - **PDF-lib**: PDF-lib is utilized to manipulate PDF files, such as splitting and merging pages.
 - **react-beautiful-dnd**: react-beautiful-dnd is used to implement the drag and drop feature of PDF pages.

+## Prerequisites

+List of software, tools, or dependencies required to run in local machine:

+- Node.js (version 18.17 or later)
+- MongoDB Compass or atlas only if want to see database  (version >= 6.X.X) or MongoDB Atlas
+- macOS, Windows (including WSL), and Linux are supported.
+- A code editor such as VS Code

 ## Installation

 To run the application locally, follow these steps: